huggingface/datasets/README.md

 - Smart caching: never wait for your data to process several times.
 - Lightweight and fast with a transparent and pythonic API (multi-processing/caching/memory-mapping).
 - Built-in interoperability with NumPy, pandas, PyTorch, Tensorflow 2 and JAX.
+- Native support for audio and image data
+- Enable streaming mode to save disk space and start iterating over the dataset immediately.

 🤗 Datasets originated from a fork of the awesome [TensorFlow Datasets](https://github.com/tensorflow/datasets) and the HuggingFace team want to deeply thank the TensorFlow Datasets team for building this amazing library.
 More details on the differences between 🤗 Datasets and `tfds` can be found in the section [Main differences between 🤗 Datasets and `tfds`](#main-differences-between--datasets-and-tfds).